-This Guide Helps You Make a Caregiving Plan in 5 Steps
+Put Together a Caregiving Plan in 5 Easy Steps

 No matter where you are in the caregiving journey, it’s never too late to create a plan.

-Planning ahead means having more time to make decisions and being proactive instead of reactive.
+Planning means having more time to make decisions and being proactive instead of reactive.

-Avoiding it until there’s a big problem can make a tough situation worse.
+Avoiding it until there’s a big problem can make a challenging situation worse.

 A caregiving plan helps reduce problems with older adults and family members, reduces uncertainty, and minimizes last-minute scrambling for solutions.
-It can also help reduce financial strain.
+It can also help ease financial strain.

 We found a helpful free guide from AARP that takes you through 5 steps to create a caregiver plan.
-It also includes helpful checklists and excellent resource recommendations.
+It also includes useful checklists and excellent resource recommendations.

-AARP has a handy guide that helps families discuss and create a plan for caregiving.
+AARP has a handy guide that helps families discuss and create a caregiving plan.
 It’s called AARP Family Caregiving Guide.

-It’s also available in Spanish language, Chinese language, Asian-American, Military and LGBTQ community versions – get them here.
+It’s also available in Spanish, Chinese, Asian-American, Military, and LGBTQ community versions – get them here.

 The guide breaks things down into 5 steps to make it more manageable.